tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Move to the "Hello Pandas!" section and highlight the following:

 * Pandas is currently one of the most powerful libraries in Python for data manipulation and analysis.
-Because of this, it is one of the most important superpowers you can have as FinTech professionals.
+Because of this, it is one of the most important superpowers a FinTech professional can have.
 Instead of reinventing the wheel and writing your code, you will be able to leverage Pandas' repository of functions.

 * Pandas was created by [Wes McKinney](https://wesmckinney.com/) to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
 Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.